novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-110.md

 Lee Hyun-woo chuckled and responded.

-“I wasn't talking about today.
-Although today works too, tomorrow is off the table.
-Now that I think about it, the day after tomorrow doesn't work either.”
+“Today's the only time I'm available for a while.
+Tomorrow is off the table.
+The day after tomorrow doesn't work either.”

 (Tch...
 Okay.
 I'll come now.)